 |

-Arvind Krishna: IBM's 2020-24 Revenue Growth Numbers
+Arvind Krishna: IBM's 2020 through 2025 Revenue Growth Numbers

-- Krishna 2020-24 Revenue Growth
+- Krishna 2020 through 2025 Revenue Growth

-- Unfortunately, inflation has been higher than the corporation’s revenue growth in all four years of positive revenue growth: inflation was 4.7% in 2021 vs. revenue growth of 3.9%; inflation was 8.0% in 2022 vs. revenue growth of 5.5%; inflation was 4.1% in 2023 vs. revenue growth of 2.2%; and inflation was 2.9% in 2024 vs. revenue growth of 1.4%.
+- IBM’s 2025 Revenue Growth under Arvind Krishna’s leadership was down -4.6% in 2020 (allowing for the Kyndryl divestiture), up 3.9% in 2021 (allowing for the Kyndryl divestiture); up 5.5% in 2022: up 2.2% in 2023, up 1.4% in 2024, and up 7.6% in 2025.
+Unfortunately, inflation has been higher than the corporation’s revenue growth in four of the five years of its positive revenue growth: inflation was 4.7% in 2021 vs. revenue growth of 3.9%; inflation was 8.0% in 2022 vs. revenue growth of 5.5%; inflation was 4.1% in 2023 vs. revenue growth of 2.2%; and inflation was 2.9% in 2024 vs. revenue growth of 1.4%.

-- Krishna & Rometty 2011–24 Revenue Growth
+- Krishna & Rometty 2011 through 2025 Revenue Growth

-- Krishna, Rometty, Palmisano & Gerstner 1999–2024 Revenue Growth
+- Krishna, Rometty, Palmisano & Gerstner 1999 through 2025 Revenue Growth

-Arvind Krishna: IBM's 2020-24 Profit Growth Numbers
+Arvind Krishna: IBM's 2020 through 2025 Profit Growth Numbers

-- Krishna 2020-24 Profit Growth
+- Krishna 2020 through 2025 Profit Growth

-- IBM’s 2024 Profit Growth under Arvind Krishna’s leadership was down -19.7% in 2024.
-In the three previous years, IBM’s profit growth was down -40.7% in 2020, up 2.7% in 2021, up 6.5% in 2022, and up 22.6% in 2023.
-Considering inflation over these five years, IBM’s yearly profits have dropped 36% while inflation was up almost 22%.
+- IBM’s 2025 Profit Growth under Arvind Krishna’s leadership was up 75.9% in 2025.
+In the four previous years, IBM’s profit growth was down -40.7% in 2020, up 2.7% in 2021, up 6.5% in 2022, up 22.6% in 2023, and down -19.7% in 2024.

-- Krishna & Rometty 2011–24 Profit Growth
+- Krishna & Rometty 2011 through 2025 Profit Growth

-- IBM Net Income or Profit Growth was down six years and up seven years.
-Considering inflation, profit growth was down eight years and up five years.
+- IBM Net Income or Profit Growth was down six years and up eight years.
+Considering inflation, profit growth was down eight years and up six years.
 This seesaw picture of inconsistent profit growth combined with the lack-of-revenue-growth chart above should cause any analyst to question the corner offices' on-going premise that they are focusing on building products of higher value that are in demand by their customers.

-- Krishna, Rometty, Palmisano & Gerstner 1999–2024 Profit Growth
+- Krishna, Rometty, Palmisano & Gerstner 1999 through 2025 Profit Growth